Rush Hour 2: Plot

-A few years after rescuing a Chinese diplomat's daughter, (Note: As depicted in Rush Hour (1998).)
 LAPD Detective James Carter is in Hong Kong on vacation with his friend, Hong Kong Police Force Chief Inspector Lee.
 His vacation is put on hold when a bomb at the US Consulate General kills two undercover US Customs agents.
 Lee is assigned to the case and discovers that his late father's police partner, Ricky Tan, is somehow involved.
 Lee and Carter attempt to question Ricky, now a Triad leader, at a massage parlor, resulting in a brawl with his bodyguards forcing Lee and Carter to flee through Hong Kong while completely naked.
+After getting dressed, Carter tries to return to the massage parlor to retrieve his passport so he can return home.

 The U.S. Secret Service, led by Agent Sterling, and the Hong Kong Police Force fight over jurisdiction of the case.
 Lee's office is bombed and Lee, unaware Carter has left the building, believes him dead.
 They reunite at a party on Ricky's yacht, where Ricky scolds his underling, Hu Li.
 Lee and Carter confront Ricky, who claims he is being framed by his enemies and asks for protection, but Hu Li shoots him and escapes.
 Sterling holds Lee responsible for Ricky's death and orders him off the case.
-Carter is ordered back to Los Angeles, but convinces Lee to return to Los Angeles with him after realizing how personal this case is for Lee after he reveals Tan's history with his father, leading up until his death.
+Carter is ordered back to Los Angeles but convinces Lee to return to Los Angeles with him after hearing the history between Ricky Tan and Lee’s Father and realizing how personal the case is for Lee.

-Carter assures Lee that every large criminal operation has a rich white man behind it; in this case, he believes that man is Steven Reign, a billionaire Los Angeles hotelier he saw acting suspiciously at Ricky Tan's party.
-Staking out Reign Towers, they spot Isabella Molina, whom Carter met on Ricky's yacht, receiving a delivery from Hu Li.
+Upon their return to L.A., they start by investigating Steven Reign, a billionaire Los Angeles hotelier whom Carter met on Ricky Tan's boat and later saw acting suspiciously calm.
+Staking out Reign Towers, they spot Isabella Molina, whom Carter also met on Ricky's yacht, receiving a delivery from Hu Li.
 Mistaking the package for another bomb, Lee and Carter try to intervene, but Molina reveals she is an undercover U.S. Secret Service agent, looking into Reign's laundering operation of $100 million in superdollars, with the only difference being that they burn with a red color unlike real dollars.